apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

   - Tasks that require DB access will fail - no DB connection from remote site is possible
   - This also means that some direct Airflow API via Python is not possible (e.g. airflow.models.*)
   - Log upload will only work if you use a single web server instance or they need to share one log file volume.
+  - Performance: No performance assessment and scaling tests have been made.
+The edge executor package is not optimized for scalability.
+This will need to be considered in future releases.

 Architecture